manuGil/r-refactoring/README.md

-# r-refactoring
+# Nice and Clean: Refactoring Code

-R cafe: refactoring code
+Simple refactoring techniques to make R code easier to read, maintain, and share.

 ## Purpose